smithkerrin01/Tidy-Data-Project/CodeBook.md

 #CodeBook for meanData.txt
-##Averages Of All Mean and Standard Deviation Measures in the Human Activity Recognition Using Smartphones Dataset
+##Averages Of All Mean and Standard Deviation Measures in the 'Human Activity Recognition Using Smartphones' Dataset
 ----------------------------------------------------------------

 (*Following the example provided in Getting and Cleaning Data Quiz 1.)